jundalisay/superb/content/en/research/sarkar/yogic-treatments/wet-dreams.md

-+++
+---
-title= "Natural Remedies for Wet Dreams" description= "If due to the bad habit of masturbation a large amount of semen is wasted or the semen becomes thin, one will contract this disease" image= "/photos/oops.jpg" linkb= "/research/sarkar/yogic-treatments" linkbtext= "yogic-treatments" linkf= "/research/sarkar/yogic-treatments/appendicitis" linkftext= "appendicitis"
+title: "Natural Remedies for Wet Dreams"
+description: "If due to the bad habit of masturbation a large amount of semen is wasted or the semen becomes thin, one will contract this disease"
-+++
+image: "/photos/oops.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms